binary-manu/binary-is-better/_drafts/remote-android-debugging.md

 * on `emu.local` we'll just create and run the AVD for our emulator: no code resides here.

-It should be noted that the emulator on `emu.local` will accept keyboard and mouse interactions from the `emu.local` only: you will not be able to control them from `dev.local`.
+It should be noted that the emulator on `emu.local` expects to receive inputs from the local mouse and keyboard.
 So if you need to type a value or click a button, you need to be in front of `emu.local`.
 Of course, a remote desktop connection would work just as well.
 It all depends on the relative positions of the two systems.

 ### Setting up `emu.local`